† Indicates that students admitted to the programme are required to undergo a Garda Vetting process.

 Student Profile - Patrick Kelly

 I developed a great interest in technology subjects from an early stage in school.
-I really loved woodwork and drawing, but I also enjoyed working with other students and teachers, so I felt that this course would be a good option for me.
+I really loved Materials Technology Wood and drawing, but I also enjoyed working with other students and teachers, so I felt that this course would be a good option for me.
 The course itself is fast-paced and challenging, but very enjoyable and rewarding.
 There is a great mix of practical and project work throughout the four years.
 The lecturers are very helpful and supportive and are always ready to lend a hand.

 Design and creativity are strongly encouraged throughout the course, along with an emphasis on teaching and learning.
 All aspects of the course are linked to education; during the teaching placement, one gets a great chance to experience school life and teaching in front of a class.
 I feel that I have been given a great chance to develop as a professional and as a person before starting out in my teaching career.